 What is Supplemental Instruction (SI)?

-Supplemental Instruction (SI) is a free academic enrichment program designed to help you succeed in historically difficult courses.
+Supplemental Instruction (SI) is a free peer-led program that can help you succeed in historically difficult courses.

 How does SI work?

-SI Student Leaders—students who have previously done well in a course—act as role models in peer-assisted study sessions.
-SI Student Leaders:
+SI Leaders—people who have previously done well in a course—act as role models in peer-assisted study sessions.